 Grab any snack you see that strikes your fancy and EAT YOUR FACE OFF.

-The Chinese coconut pancakes were the end of me.
-But you know me and pancakes.
+There’s so much good food in Chiang Mai in general, but at this market the Chinese coconut pancakes were the end of me.
+You know me and pancakes.
 And coconut.

 Do some “window shopping” as you explore, then if you decide to buy anything, retrace your steps at the end of the night and bargain to get some good deals.